Nimmo reaches 5 times, Matz sharp as Mets beat Brewers 5-0

 Matz gave up four hits while striking out two batters and walking two.
 He threw 94 pitches, one off his season high.

-Mets' relievers Paul Sewald and Jacob Rhame combined for three scoreless innings to complete the shutout.
+Relievers Paul Sewald and Jacob Rhame combined for three innings to complete the shutout.

-The Brewers were held without a hit from the fifth inning until Hernan Perez led off the ninth with a single.
+The Brewers were held without a hit from the fifth inning until Hernan Perez's lead-off single in the ninth.

 TRAINER'S ROOM

 Brewers: Ryan Braun was re-instated from the disabled list and started in left field.
 He had a single in four at-bats. ...
-3B Travis Shaw got the night off.
-Hernan Perez started in his place.
+3B Travis Shaw got the night off to rest.

 UP NEXT